nix-community/NUR/README.md

 ### Update NUR's lock file after updating your repository

-By default we only check for repository updates once a day with an automatic cron job in travis ci to update our lock file `repos.json.lock`.
+By default we only check for repository updates once a day with an automatic github action to update our lock file `repos.json.lock`.
 To update NUR faster, you can use our service at https://nur-update.herokuapp.com/ after you have pushed an update to your repository, e.g.: